-Increasing Walkability, godestarian Safety

-Chery Chase Intersections for wulking - Sufety issue

-ashland Park Insections for walking - Sufety Usine

-Belse Safety

-Congestien and speeding on Richmond Rd

-Do not delay the development of the expanded

-Leasen!
-The development of these areas Can not be a 25 up project

-TRaffic around UK needs more walkability

-as well.
-The city needs to Clean up the transit center for folks to really use busses.
+Increasing Walkability, pedestarian Safety Chery Chase Intersections for wulking - Sufety is one ashland Park Insections for walking - Sufety using Belse Safety congestion and speeding on Richmond Rol Do not delay the development of the expanded URban Service Boundary - it paned fora URban Service Boundary - it puned for a Reason!
+The development of these areas Can not bea 25 up project The Min a remark (IK needs more Walk are well as well.
+The city needs to Clean up the transit center for to lks to really use busses.